 - Your final project takes place in industry – so you work in a business where you apply your accounting skills and gain valuable work experience.

-- Study a globally recognised programme.
+- A globally recognised programme.

-- International students can apply for a Post-Study Work Visa to gain work experience in New Zealand.
+- International students can apply for a Post Study Work Visa to gain work experience in New Zealand.

 Gain membership to professional accounting bodies